 Worldwide environmental strategies

-Dufry operates over 2,200 retail stores across 64 countries, where it sells products sourced from over 1,000 suppliers.
+Dufry operates close to 2,200 retail stores across 64 countries, where it sells products sourced from over 1,000 suppliers.
 All the stores operated can be categorized into one of five channels.
 Find here more information on our divisional structure and countries / major locations covered by each division.

-According to Airport Carbon Accreditation, the airport industry accounts for about 5 % of the air transport sector’s total carbon emissions.
-The organization, launched in 2009, currently has 173 accredited airports in its programme, which are spread across 50 countries worldwide.
-In 2016, based on information by Airport Carbon Accreditation, 61 of these airports have actively reduced the CO2 emissions under their direct control, and 26 airports have achieved carbon neutrality.
-Dufry has retail shops in 15 of these 26 carbon neutral airports, including Dallas Fort Worth, Athens, Antalya, Milan-Malpensa, Manchester and Stockholm airports, just to name a few.
+According to Airport Carbon Accreditation (airportcarbonaccreditation.org), the airport industry accounts for about 5 % of the air transport sector’s total carbon emissions.
+The organization, launched in 2009, currently has 211 accredited airports in its program, which are spread across 61 countries worldwide.
+In 2017, based on information by Airport Carbon Accreditation 67 of these airports have actively reduced the CO2 emissions under their direct control, and 37 airports have achieved carbon neutrality.
+Dufry has retail shops in 20 of these 37 carbon neutral airports, including Dallas Fort Worth, Athens, Antalya, London-Gatwick, Helsinki, Milan-Malpensa, Manchester and Stockholm airports just to name a few.

 These sections might also be of interest to you: